charlesmadere/ClassyGames/readme.md

 + v0.0.X.0 This would be a relatively small update.
 Maybe one or two new features or tweaks; some may be completely unnoticeable by the user.
 + v0.0.0.X This would be a bug fix release.

+## Classy Games v1.6 ##
+Classy Games v1.6 was released on June 16th, 2013.

+1. More settings!
+You can now disable the notification light and even enable vibration on notification.
+Also related: the notification light color is now magenta instead of the old and out-of-place red-green thing.
+Only some devices support this color change though.
+2. You can now quick search through the friends list when creating a new game.
+3. Added `xxhdpi` icons for the checkers pieces.
+This is good for newer devices that have an extremely high number of pixels per inch in their displays.
+4. Throughout the entire app, the Action Bar's typeface now fits in with the rest of the app's design.

 ## Classy Games v1.5 ##
 Classy Games v1.5 was released on March 3rd, 2013.
-It features a couple of cool things.
+It features many cool things.

 1. Fragments!
 Classy Games is now far better on an Android powered tablet.
 2. Facebook SDK v3.0 upgrade